What Are the Risks of Inactivity for Aging Adults?

 Inactivity has been linked to a decline in cognitive function, including memory problems.
 Regular physical activity has been shown to improve cognitive function and enhance memory.
 Exercise promotes the growth of new blood vessels and brain cells, leading to improved brain function.
 On the other hand, leading a sedentary lifestyle can impair memory and cognitive abilities.
 By staying physically active, you can help maintain cognitive function, sharpen your memory, and reduce the risk of age-related cognitive decline.

-Also See: What Are The Benefits Of Stretching Exercises For Seniors?
+Also See: What Are the Benefits of Interval Training for Seniors?

 Reduced attention span